bridge-protocol/bridge-protocol-js/docs/docs/sdk-services-blockchain.md

 ---

 ### sendClaimPublishRequest()
 Sends the required publish and fee transactions and notifies the Bridge Network of the claim publish request to be verified and published.
+For Ethereum, once verified, the claim transaction is sent by Bridge and published.
 ```
 async sendClaimPublishRequest(passport, wallet, claim, hashOnly, costOnly)
 ```